mindsdb/mindsdb/docs/mindsdb-docs/docs/index.md

     <sup><sub>If you do not already have a preferred SQL client, we recommend [DBeaver Community Edition](https://dbeaver.io/download/)</sub></sup>

 1. We have already prepared some example data for you.
-To add it to your account, use the `CREATE DATASOURCE` syntax by copy and pasting this command into your SQL client:
+To add it to your account, use the `CREATE DATABASE` syntax by copy and pasting this command into your SQL client:

     ``` sql
-    CREATE DATASOURCE example_data
+    CREATE DATABASE example_data
     WITH ENGINE = "postgres",
     PARAMETERS = {
     	"user": "demo_user",